 I live in Pittsburgh’s North Hills with my husband Mike and our dog Millie.
-In our little kitchen, I bake with a basic oven and a standard-sized, 20-year-old Kitchen Aid mixer (she has a name, but that’s a story for another day).
-My Hungarian-born grandma Zella, may she rest in peace, taught me a lot of what I know; the rest I learned by trial and error.
+In our little kitchen, I bake with a basic oven and a standard-sized, 20-year-old Kitchen Aid mixer; I call her Mariska (pronounced MAURISH-ka), a good Hungarian name that would make my little Hungarian-born grandma Zella, may she rest in peace, very proud.
+Zella taught me a lot of what I know, but the rest I’ve learned through trial and error.
 I work in marketing, but I bake for fun, for creativity, and to find my Zen.
 I bake for Mike, for Millie, for my family and friends, for friends of friends who are having birthday parties and baby showers, for holidays and for Tuesdays.
 Full disclosure: I sometimes pretend I have my own baking show on Food Network and explain my ingredients and processes to Millie.
 She makes a great member of my studio audience.

 Baking brings balance to my life, gives me a creative outlet, and lets me bring joy to others.
 Nothing quite compares to watching someone take that first bite of the cookie you’ve brought to the office, or the cupcake you make for the party.
 I also love writing, so blogging lets me combine two great passions.
 In my wildest dreams, I’ll have a cookbook, but for now, this will do just fine.

 I hope you enjoy what you read here!
 If you bake something from this blog, please let me know how it turned out.
 Thank you for spending some time here.